apache/mxnet/docs/packages/r/CharRnnModel.md

 Char RNN Example
 =============================================

-This example aims to show how to use lstm model to build a char level language model, and generate text from it.
-We use a tiny shakespeare text for demo purpose.
+This example aims to show how to use LSTM model to build a char level language model, and generate text from it.
+We use a tiny Shakespeare text for demo purpose.

 Data can be found at [here](https://github.com/dmlc/web-data/tree/master/mxnet/tinyshakespeare)